ucsf-wynton/wynton-website-hpc/docs/about/roadmap.md

 * Storage: Migrate home directories from the NetApp server (`/netapp/home/`) to the new, faster BeeGFS parallel file system (`/wynton/home/`).
 The migration effort ended on 2020-02-05 when the NetApp server failed (2020-02-05)

-* Website: Move website from GitHub Pages (https://ucsf-hpc.github.io/wynton/) with on-premise https://wynton.ucsf.edu/hpc/
+* Website: Move website from GitHub Pages (https://ucsf-hpc.github.io/wynton/) to on-premise https://wynton.ucsf.edu/hpc/ (2020-02-26)

+* Network: Add a Globus 'Wynton HPC' Endpoint for efficient, secure data transfers (ingress and egress) (2020-04-03)

 See also [News].